 I don’t buy drinks.
 Alcoholic or not, I just don’t buy any.
 I either have water, or I take advantage of the free drinks (coffee, tea, cola) rewards perk at Love’s Truck Stop.
 The average person spends $850 a year in cola, according to the National Soft Drinks Association in 2012.
 The average American drinker spends $1200 annually on alcohol alone.

+This is one of my favorite ways that I save money!
 I’ve really adopted a simplicity mindset, and it has significantly helped me save a lot of money over the past two years.
 Nothing comes into my home unless I’m wildly in love with it, AND it’ll serve a purpose.
 No knick-knacks, no space filling furniture, and no extra “what if I need this” junk.

 I keep relatively cheap hobbies, such as blogging, kayaking, hiking, and reading.
 It’s simple really.

 6. Fast Shopping.

 Lastly, I shop under a timer.
 I love to eat, okay?
 I could most definitely finish off a family pack of Oreos in an hour if I didn’t have potion control (thanks Devin, for being my “honey do you really think you should eat that at this hour?”).
 I keep a running list of foods I need on my phone, and I have a very limited amount of time to grab all the items I need (usually, because we’re shopping from the Peterbilt).
 There’s no time to mindlessly browse the cookie isle, or buy convenience foods, and that really helps keep me in better shape (financially and literally speaking).

 In point 2, I revealed that I don’t spend a lot on makeup.
 However, I do splurge on my skincare with Rodan + Fields.
 My skin is important to me, and I want it to look good for as long as it can, so that’s where I put my money down, and I’m more than happy to do so.